 For the next two years, the couple lived at El Pueblo trading with Indians, Anglos, and Mexicans.
 In 1844, Simpson, along with Joe Doyle and Alexander Barclay built another trading post at Hardscrabble, Colorado about 23 miles west of El Pueblo.
 There, George and his wife Juana would have their first child, named Maria Isabel, who was born on June 2, 1844.
 A short time later, the Simpson family traveled to Taos, New Mexico, where the child was baptized and the couple were “properly married” in a church.
 During his time at Hardscrabble, he and his family made regular trips back to El Pueblo.
 Hardscrabble went bust by 1848 and Simpson moved his family to Pueblo.

 In 1849, Simpson, Barclay, and Doyle built another adobe fort and trading post in New Mexico.
 However, Simpson was not there long, as the same year, he visited his home in St. Louis, Missouri.
 While traveling on a steamboat, a cholera outbreak occurred and the dead were buried along the banks of the river.
-When George contracted the disease, he requested that if he died, that his body be delivered to his father in St. Louis.
+As the story goes, when George contracted the disease, he requested that if he died, that his body be delivered to his father in St. Louis.
 As he worsened, he was finally presumed dead and placed in a coffin and packed with ice.
-However, crew members saw the ice move and Simpson crawled out of burial box fully recovered.
+However, crew members saw the ice move and Simpson crawled out of the burial box fully recovered.

 Next, he was lured by gold and spent the years of 1850 and 1852 in California before returning to Pueblo to be reunited with his family.
 Upon his return, he was attached to several military units in the Taos area as a guide.
 He also may have acted as an interpreter and hunter.